What Is VAT Accounting, and Why Do I Need It

 Cash Accounting Scheme

 This scheme is also suitable for businesses with a turnover of £1.35 million per year, this scheme means that you pay VAT on all sales (provided the customer has paid you) as well as reclaiming VAT on any purchases (provided you have paid the supplier).
-The Cash Accounting Scheme requires businesses to record income when it's received, and record expenses when they are paid.
-This scheme is more beneficial than the Standard VAT Accounting Scheme if you have customers who regularly pay late.
+The Cash Accounting Scheme requires businesses to record income when it's received and record expenses when they are paid.
+This scheme is more beneficial than the Standard VAT Accounting Scheme if customers regularly pay late.
 However, startups making initial investments in new equipment (and purchasing this on credit) should avoid the Cash Accounting Scheme, as you cannot reclaim VAT until you have paid the supplier.

 When should you register for VAT?

 When it comes to VAT for small businesses, you should register for it when the taxable turnover of your business exceeds £85,000.
-There are three types of VAT in the UK – standard, reduced, zero-rated.
+There are three types of VAT in the UK – standard, reduced, and zero-rated.

-Your company’s taxable turnover is the total value of the items sold that are not VAT exempt.
+Your company’s taxable turnover is the total value of the items sold that are not VAT-exempt.

 You can also register your business for VAT voluntarily.

 It is mandatory to register for VAT if: